Scott Duvall: Background

 Duvall is a Hamilton area native, born into a household with seven other siblings.
 He began his career working at Stelco, where his father also worked.
 Duvall and his wife Sherry have three daughters.
 He eventually became the president of his union.

 Municipal politics

 After incumbent Ward 7 councillor Bill Kelly stood unsuccessfully as the Liberal candidate for Parliament on Hamilton Mountain in 2006, he announced he would not seek re-election to Hamilton City Council.
 Duvall, then the president of United Steelworkers Local 5338, was one of the highest profile candidates to replace Kelly.
 The campaign was contentious, and featured a Cable 14 debate which local media called "a raucous showdown" during which the candidates "accused each other of various indiscretions or misleading the voters."
 Duvall beat eight candidates, winning by a margin of over 10% compared to his next closest competitor.

 While Duvall was a city councillor, he sat as the chair of the city's Steel Issues Subcommittee.

+Duvall is one of the candidates running in the Ward 8 by-election on September 22, 2025 in an attempt to regain a seat on Hamilton City Council.